JTorYunzhong/movie/README.md

 JavaScript: d3.layout.cloud.js, d3.v2.js
 # How to run this project
 My own API keys are included in keys.py.
 Due to rate limit of API.
-I suggest other uses to register their own API key.
+I suggest other users to register their own API key.

 For first time running, run model.py to initialize info.sqlite for future use.